how-to-become-a-data-scientist-from-scratch

 πŸ“š Self-Learning & Projects

-Learn from free resources like YouTube tutorials, MOOCs, Kaggle competitions, and open‑source datasets.
-The most flexible and budget‑friendly path, but requires discipline.
+Use free resources like YouTube tutorials, MOOCs, Kaggle competitions, and open datasets.

 🎯 Best Learning Paths to Become a Data Scientist